jankaluza/spectrum/debian-ubuntu-installation.markdown

 	deb http://packages.spectrum.im <dist> spectrum
 	deb-src http://packages.spectrum.im <dist> spectrum

-where <dist> is either lenny, hardy, intrepid, jaunty or karmic.
+where &lt;dist&gt; is either lenny, hardy, intrepid, jaunty or karmic.
 You can find your distribution in the file /etc/lsb-release.

 After you have done that, simply do: